faradey/madock/README.md

 * Database import and export in two clicks
 * Simple viewing of logs with one command
 * Debug support
+* Synchronization of the local database and copper files with the dev site

 ## Tested on
 * Linux (Ubuntu 20.04)